How to add managers and define their access to the TinyMDM console?

 - If the email address of the new manager is already being used as a manager on another TinyMDM account, then the manager will be able to connect to both accounts and potentially transfer devices between them.
 If you don’t want the manager to be able to transfer devices: when managing its permissions, uncheck the Change device’s user option in the Devices group.
 Find out more about transferring devices.

-Go on to the Managers and Structure tab and then under Managers tab.
+Go on to the Managers and Structure tab, under Managers subtab.
 You have three options for adding managers:

 - Create a manager who connects directly with their Google account (Google SSO)